M42, NGC 1976, Sh2-281 Composite

 Scale: 1661 KB

 It turns out the reducer can eat away detail.
-Here is a composite of two stacks from different filters and different focal lengths.
+Here is a composite from two stacks with different filters and different focal lengths.
 The goal was to bring back the sharpness from the old image into the shot with the reducer.
-I have to admit that I couldn't fully restore the sharpness.
-The SNR improved nicely in the center of the frame, leaving a noisy border, and I had to get clever with a mask to fix the bug.
-The colors mixed interestingly from the different filters; I wanted to adjust the color to be closer to the latest version.
+I must admit that I couldn't fully restore the sharpness.
+The SNR improved significantly in the center of the frame, leaving a noisy border, and I had to get creative with a mask to fix the bug.
+The colors mixed interestingly from the different filters; I wanted to adjust the color to be closer to the last version.
 Some Herbig-Haro objects were partially lost, which is unfortunate, but as a learning process, it turned out quite engaging.
 In short, it's possible, but not advisable.
 I think that's enough M42 for now.
-Sorry for the photo spam—I only recently posted a similar one.
+Sorry for the photo spam—I just posted a similar one recently.
 P.S.
-The shot with the reducer was also taken under terrible seeing for my location.
+The shot with the reducer was also taken in terrible seeing for my location.

 Add comment